bjtuwjx/rfcs/RFC-0039-decouple-cuda-codes.md

   register_cuda_runner("cuda", &create_aoti_runner_cuda)
   ```

-Moreover, to enable standalone compilation of CUDA, files required by CUDA compilation also need to be decoupled or migrated.
+Moreover, to enable standalone compilation of CUDA code, files required by CUDA compilation also need to be decoupled or migrated.
 The types of files that need to be supplemented include:

 - `*.h`、`*.hpp` header files, such as:
     - `torch/csrc/autograd/functions/comm.h`